oruscam/lspiv-guidelines/Guidelines_EN.md

 <p align="center">Figure A.4.13: Presence of undesired sun reflections over the flow measurement area. <em>Source:</em> Own elaboration</p>

-3.  <u>Recording directly facing the light source:</u> Capturing images toward the sun or another strong light source results in overexposure and loss of detail in the flow visualization ([Figure A.4.14](#figA414)).
+3.  *Recording directly facing the light source:* Capturing images toward the sun or another strong light source results in overexposure and loss of detail in the flow visualization ([Figure A.4.14](#figA414)).

 <a id="figA414"></a>
 <p align="center">